ggxiao/WebstormProjects/readme.txt

-git is a version control system,and it's free software.
+git is a distribution version control system,and it's free software.